-The pros of using a fanny pack travel bag is that it attached to you – ideally to the front of you – which is well out of range of thieves.
-Because it is worn at the waist, it eliminates carrying weight on your shoulders (although it is now somewhat fashionable to wear it across your shoulder as a chest bag).
+The pros of using a fanny pack travel bag is that it is attached to you – ideally to the front of you – which is well out of range of thieves.
+Because it is worn at the waist, it eliminates carrying weight on your shoulders (although it is now somewhat fashionable to wear it across your shoulder as a chest bag, especially in some parts of Europe).
 And, although small, even the best fanny packs for travel have organized, zippered compartments.

 That said, the downside of only carrying a fanny pack travel waist pouch is that space is limited.
 There should be plenty of room for essentials, but DSLR cameras and most ‘just in case’ items will likely not fit.
 However, some fanny packs do include a convenient water bottle compartment.

 It should be noted that, if traveling to the UK, NZ or Australia, it is best to refer to your Fanny Pack as a Bum Bag…as the word fanny has a completely different meaning there!

 Pro Tip: A daypack backpack and fanny pack can be worn at the same time – and may make the most sense for travelers.
 Items in the hip pack are within easy reach and larger items can be carried in a small backpack.

 A concealed sightseeing bag is meant to be used in conjunction with one of the best daypacks for traveling.

 A flat fanny pack for travel – also called a Money Belt – is an item that is ideal for securing items beneath your clothing.
 Extra cash, an extra credit card and possibly even your passport are all items the can be carried in the multi-zippered bag.
 In our opinion, money belts are the best travel bags to wear to ensure your money and important travel docs stay secure.